FAQ

 Additionally, people without housing experience discrimination that limits access to education, results in loss of relationships, and limits employment opportunities.

 There is no one reason for these issues.
-Individuals in unhoused communities often face a variety of interconnected barriers, many of which prevent them from securing and maintaining stable employment.
-The following is a non-exhaustive list of barriers that many unhoused community members face when trying to find a job.
+People face a variety of interconnected barriers, many of which prevent them from securing and maintaining stable employment.
+The following is a list of some barriers that that many unhoused people face when trying to find a job.
+It is by no means exhaustive.

 • Lack of stability